Zolarwind Theme

 Front matter

-For blog posts (Markdown files in folder content/blog), this theme uses a directory structure where each post has its own folder.
-This way, I have all resources for a post in one place.
-It can include images, videos, and other files.
+For blog posts (Markdown files in folder content/blog), each post has its own folder.
+This structure keeps all resources for a post in one place, including images, videos, and other files.

 Each post is associated with an image displayed on the blog's main page and on the post's detail page.
 If you do not provide an image under extra.image, a default image is used instead.